MegaBitmap/UDPBD-for-XEBP/README.md

 UDPBDTray will start the server and add a notification tray icon.
 The server needs to be open and running for the entire play session.
 (Disable sleep on the PC.)

-19. For automatic network initialization follow these Steps:
+19. (optional) For automatic XEB+ startup:
- - The files in PS2BBL-Network-Init are for automatic network initialization when using UDPBD for XEB+.
+ - The files in PS2BBL-AutoStart will set PS2BBL to automatically run XEB+.
- This is needed on server cold boots to prevent the first game launch from failing.
- This is only compatible with PS2BBL version 1.2.0 (Oct 5 2023) or newer.
  - To install copy these files onto a memory card with PS2BBL installed.
  Depending on which version the config can be found in mc?:/SYS-CONF/ or mc?:/PS2BBL/
- - If the SYS-CONF folder exists paste these files into the folder:
- PS2BBL.INI, netman.irx, ps2dev9.irx, and smap.irx
- - If the PS2BBL folder exists paste these files into the folder:
- CONFIG.INI, netman.irx, ps2dev9.irx, and smap.irx
+ - See [this](PS2BBL-AutoStart/README.txt) for more info.

 20. The PC setup is now complete, back on the PS2 run XEB+.
 ![launchelf-xeb](readme-images/launchelf-xeb.jpg)
-The config from step 19 sets PS2BBL to autorun the `.ELF` file.
+The config from step 19 sets PS2BBL to autostart the `.ELF` file.
 21. Play!
 ![xeb-game-list](readme-images/xeb-game-list.jpg)